joshiemoore/p8pwn/README.md

 interaction is required to exploit this vulnerability, as the user must load and run a malicious cartridge file to trigger the exploit.

-If you have questions, comments, or hatred to share, please DM me on instagram [@joshiemoore](https://instagram.com/joshiemoore).
+If you have questions, comments, or hatred to share, please DM me on X [@joshiem00re](https://x.com/joshiem00re).
 Followers are more likely to have their questions answered.
 Also, feel free to reach out if you would like to pay me to work on something, I'm currently available for new opportunities.